mrunal512/mrunal512/README.md

 ## 🧔 About Me

-- 🔭 I’m currently a computer Engineering student at RAIT, Navi Mumbai.
+- 🔭 I’m currently a Master's of Software Engineering student at University of Irvine, California

 - 🌱 I’m currently learning **Flutter, Django, and more**

-- 👯 I’m looking to collaborate on **Flutter Projects**
+- 👯 I’m looking to collaborate on **Android and Full stack Projects**

 - 📝 I am an **open source Enthusiast**